 Q) Why spring water?
 A) Because tap water contains chlorine, which inhibits yeast.
 If you don't have any, it's OK...this time.

-Q) Why bread flour?
+Q) Why bread or 00 flour?
 A) Because pizza dough needs to be stretchable.
-The higher protein content in bread flour makes the dough stronger (and more playful).
+The higher protein content in these flours makes the dough stronger and more playful.
+I recommend Antimo Caputo 00 Pizzeria Flour.

 Q) My dough won't rise!?
 A) It's either because your yeast is dead, there is too much salt, or it has nothing to eat.
 Yes, you can kill yeast.
 Salt inhibits yeast.
 Sugar is yeast's favorite food.
 Give the yeast a treat, man!